e-sads/Leetcode/README.md

-# Leetcode
-Codes given for all leetcode problems that I have completed
+# Collective codes given for all leetcode problems that I have completed